Apple's AirTag was worth the wait — here's why - CNN Underscored

 - AirTag Leather Loop

-All of these house the AirTag quite nicely and we especially like the loops as you can determine the length, making it easy to wrap on a backpack strap or piece of luggage.
+All of these house the AirTag quite nicely, and we especially like the loops, as you can determine the length, making it easy to wrap on a backpack strap or piece of luggage.
 The Leather Key Ring is, you guessed it, great for a set of keys.
 We’ll report back on these a bit more in our full review.
-Nomad is already taking preorders for a strap that attaches to glasses and Belkin has a cheaper key ring offering.
+Nomad is already taking preorders for a strap that attaches to glasses, and Belkin has a cheaper key ring offering.

-Apple’s even offering a Hermes edition of the AirTag, but it’s pricey at $449, but it includes AirTag along with a very nice leather buckle from Hermes.
+Apple’s even offering a Hermes leather buckle edition of the AirTag, but it’s pricey at $449.

 Let’s recap

 Here’s the scoop on AirTags — if you have an iPhone and are in the Apple ecosystem, they make a whole lot of sense.
-We’re all getting ready to go back out into the world, maybe even planning some trips, and this is a super simple way to keep track of things.
+We’re all getting ready to go back out into the world, maybe even planning some trips, and this is a super-simple way to keep track of things.

-The privacy of the Find My network gives us more breathing room in comparison to other trackers and Precision Finding, which enables turn-by-turn directions to your item, is quite literally a game changer.
+The privacy of the Find My network gives us more breathing room in comparison to other trackers, and Precision Finding, which enables turn-by-turn directions to your item, is quite literally a game changer.
 You will need an iPhone with the U1 Chip to take advantage of it, though.

-After a day of testing, we’re pretty happy with AirTag and think they pack a big punch with value.
-We’re going to be testing them a bit more and misplacing them for a few more days.
+After a day of testing, we’re pretty happy with AirTag and think it packs a big punch with value.
+We’re going to be testing the devices a bit more (and misplacing items for a few more days).
 Stay tuned for our full review of Apple’s AirTag next week.